CryptikEd/Weird-Factz-Quiz-/README.md

 The font used throughout the website was imported from W3Schools.
 I chose the ADLAM font because of its fun and soft look.
 I used font family to be able to keep the same text style throughout the website.

 - Text colors
-  - I used #FFFFFF for inside the text block, to match the overall design
+  - I used #124b8d for inside the text block, to match the overall design
-  - I used #505250 for the buttons, for sufficient contrast
+  - I used #fffff for the buttons, for sufficient contrast

 ![W3Schools Font Example](assets/images/Fontfamily.PNG)